Esri/geoevent-datastore-proxy/README.md

 ####Configuration Use Cases
 ##### javidel (Server using GIS Tier authentication with tokens)
 The configuration for javidel is for an ArcGIS Server that uses tokens to protect some of its services.
-It is a stand-alone You visit http://javidel:6080/arcgis/rest/info?f=pjson to retrieve the server's information and see the following:
+It is a stand-alone ArcGIS Server.
+You would visit http://javidel:6080/arcgis/rest/info?f=pjson to retrieve the server's information and see the following:
 ```
 {
  "currentVersion": 10.3,